quantified-uncertainty/ea-crux-project/src/content/docs/getting-started/index.md

 Different readers will want different paths through the material:

 **If you're completely new to AI safety:**
-Start with the [FAQ](/knowledge-base/resources/faq/) to get basic orientation, then work through the [Core Argument](/understanding-ai-risk/core-argument/) section systematically.
+Start with the [FAQ](/getting-started/faq/) to get basic orientation, then work through the [Core Argument](/understanding-ai-risk/core-argument/) section systematically.

 **If you're deciding whether to work on AI safety:**
-Explore [Interventions](/knowledge-base/interventions/) to understand what kinds of work exist, check out [Organizations](/knowledge-base/organizations/) to see who's hiring, and read about [different worldviews](/understanding-ai-risk/worldviews/) to understand the range of perspectives.
+Explore [Interventions](/knowledge-base/responses/) to understand what kinds of work exist, check out [Organizations](/knowledge-base/organizations/) to see who's hiring, and read about [different worldviews](/understanding-ai-risk/worldviews/) to understand the range of perspectives.

 **If you're a technical researcher:**
-Dive into [Safety Approaches](/knowledge-base/safety-approaches/technical/) to understand current research directions, review [Research Agendas](/knowledge-base/research-agendas/) for comparisons, and explore specific [Risk & Failure Modes](/knowledge-base/risks/) that motivate different approaches.
+Dive into [Safety Approaches](/knowledge-base/responses/technical/) to understand current research directions, review [Research Agendas](/knowledge-base/responses/technical/research-agendas/) for comparisons, and explore specific [Risk & Failure Modes](/knowledge-base/risks/) that motivate different approaches.

 **If you're a policymaker or governance professional:**
-Start with [Governance Approaches](/knowledge-base/safety-approaches/governance/), review [Case Studies](/analysis/case-studies/) from other technologies, and examine [Policies](/knowledge-base/policies/) currently being developed.
+Start with [Governance Approaches](/knowledge-base/responses/governance/), and review [Case Studies](/analysis/case-studies/) from other technologies.

 **If you're forming your own views:**
 Use the [Critical Uncertainties](/understanding-ai-risk/models/critical-uncertainties/) page to identify key questions, explore [Key Debates](/understanding-ai-risk/debates/) to see arguments on different sides, and examine how different [Worldviews](/understanding-ai-risk/worldviews/) weight the evidence.